EgorKulikov/submitter/README.md

 - Yandex Contest
 - AtCoder
 - Universal Cup
-- Luogu (no support for changing language, language of the last submit is used)
+- Luogu*
+- Toph*

-- Toph (no support for changing language, language of the last submit is used)
+*no support for changing language, language of the last submit is used